Learn Where & How to Buy IOTA (MIOTA) - A Beginner's Guide

 You currently have built up a fundamental comprehension of investment methodologies.
 We should now discover how you can approach putting capital into IOTA and different currencies.

-Step 1: Find an Appropriate Platform to Buy Iota
+Step 1: Find an Appropriate Platform to Buy/Trade Iota

 Since you understand what sort of financial investor you want to become, you have to recognise a crypto exchange or a broker that will address your needs in the most ideal manner.
 What you have to do is assess the ease of use, cost and fee structure, client support, accessible payment modes and online reviews to see if the platform you are inclining towards offers the blend of features you are keen on.
 Ensure you go through the review websites and social media accounts to check all the reviews to verify the standing of your favoured exchange or broker.